dplarson/dotfiles/README.md

 ## Requirements
 *Most*, but not all settings will work on both OSX and Linux.

+To take full advantage of these dotfiles, the system should have the following installed:

 * [homebrew by mxcl](https://github.com/mxcl/homebrew)

 * [solarized color theme by altercation](https://github.com/altercation/solarized)